The Lonesome Ace Stringband - Bios

 LONG FORM

-Instrumentation alone sets the trio’s sound apart: consisting simply of fiddle (John Showman), clawhammer banjo (Chris Coole), and upright bass (Max Malone), the band moves freely between a sound so commanding it doesn’t seem like it should be coming from a stringband, to a sparse fragility that draws the listener closer.
+The trio’s sound is anchored in the fiddle and clawhammer banjo of John Showman and Chris Coole.
+They are joined by a rotating cast of extraordinary upright bassists (including founding member Max Malone, Noah Harrington, and Lotus Wight).
+The band moves freely between a sound so commanding it doesn’t seem like it should be coming from a stringband, to a sparse fragility that draws the listener closer.
 Whether singing about climate change, modern love, BBQ techniques or life's inevitable existential crises, the band cuts to the core.
 They can also turn and churn out a tune with so much verve that it will make your heart spin and set the dance floor swirling.

 There’s a reason why they are a smokin’ hot outfit - they’ve put in their time.
 In 2007, Lonesome Ace Stringband took up residency in Toronto’s legendary Dakota Tavern, routinely playing 10 sets of music every weekend.
 They went on to spend seven years as the house band before ever taking the show on the road or recording a note.
 Those years of musical percolation honed them into a group that thinks and plays as one - something that comes from clocking thousands of on-stage hours together.
 Outside of their trio work, each musician is a veteran of the Canadian music scene, sought after for teaching camps, recording sessions and touring with some of the best artists in North America.